oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ## <a name="DefaultValue" href="#DefaultValue">7.3 Default Value</a>

-A primitive- or enumeration-typed property MAY define a default value that is used if it is not explicitly represented in an annotation or the body of a request or response.
+A primitive- or enumeration-typed property MAY define a default value that is used if the property is not explicitly represented in an annotation or the body of a request or response.

 If no value is specified, the client SHOULD NOT assume a default value.